rosslh/rosshill.ca/content/timeline/MUSE.md

 eventType: org
 date: 2017-11-01
 thumbnail: muse
-blurb: I created a WordPress-based platform for publishing student-submitted articles, that reflects the design language of the physical MUSE magazine
+blurb: Created a WordPress-based platform for publishing student-submitted articles that reflects the design language of the physical MUSE magazine
 tags: [wordpress]
 ---